National Lottery (Ireland): Games

 The National Lottery began gaming operations on 23 March 1987 when it launched its first scratchcards, selling an estimated 1 million on the first day of trading.
-It now offers EuroDreams draws on Mondays and Thursdays, Lotto and Lotto Plus draws on Wednesdays and Saturdays, EuroMillions and Plus draws on Tuesdays and Fridays, and two Daily Million draws each day.
+Lotto was introduced in 1988 and Lotto Plus in 2000.
+The National Lottery now offers Lotto and Lotto Plus draws on Mondays, Wednesdays and Saturdays.
+It offers EuroMillions and Plus draws on Tuesdays and Fridays, EuroDreams draws on Mondays and Thursdays, and two Daily Million draws each day.
 It also runs a range of other games, including televised bingo, Millionaire Raffles, and online instant-win games.

 Since the National Lottery's inception, tickets and scratchcards have been sold through a countrywide network of retailers.
-In 2009, the National Lottery introduced online sales for lottery tickets; it also now offers online instant-win games.
+In 2009, the National Lottery introduced online sales.
 In 2023, around 84 percent of sales were transacted through the 5,195-member retail network and almost 16 percent were made online.

 National Lottery prizes are paid out as tax-free lump sums, with the top two EuroDreams prizes paid as tax-free annuities.
 All prizes in Lotto, EuroMillions, EuroDreams, and Daily Million games must be claimed within 90 days of the applicable drawing dates.
 The minimum age for playing all National Lottery games is 18, and winners have the right to remain anonymous.
 All unclaimed prizes are retained by the National Lottery and are mostly used for marketing expenses.